AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

 Language Feature Requirements
 -----------------------------

+#. **To discuss with Flo: need to know the properties that need to hold
+   of the graphs that he generates in order for everything to work (really, what are the pre-conditions to the analysis phase and to the graph generation phase).
+   Note that when we add additional rules to the LRM, we are trying to avoid problems with soundness and we have Steve to help us with that: how are we guarding against this in the things that Flo does?**

 #.
 Need to go through all the text in this section to draw out stuff where there
    is an outstanding action but I haven't yet recorded it.